 A full list of Durban Champions and Kwa-Zulu Natal Champions is included here.
 These pages highlight the achievements of some of those players, as well as paying tribute to a number of players I have met over the board in Durban.
 Detailed cross tables are available from 1953 for the Durban championship, and for most years for the Kwa-Zulu Natal championship.

-Recent updates: Games from 2013 KZN open, pairings list & results of club championship, results of KZN open 2013, report on SA Junior Closed, report on Ethekwini open, revised club calendar, results of Fischer memorial rapid, results of Moss Kolnik memorial 2013, results of Glenwood open.
+Recent updates: Calendar for 2014, details of the 2013 AGM, results for Third Swiss, results of blitz championship, results for Second Swiss, club celebrates 120th birthday, article on FinalGen software, report on rated rapids June/July, games from 2013 KZN open, report on club championship, results of KZN open 2013, report on SA Junior Closed, report on Ethekwini open, revised club calendar, results of Fischer memorial rapid, results of Moss Kolnik memorial 2013, results of Glenwood open.

 For previous news stories refer to my News from 2012 page, or to my News from 2011 page.